mfherman/nycgeo/README.md

 To add census estimates to an `sf` object, just use `add_acs_data = TRUE` in the appropriate `nyc_*()`call.
 For example, here we get all NTAs in Manhattan with the ACS data appended.
-One convinence of having the ACS data joined to the `sf` object is that you can very simply make a choropleth map.
+One continence of having the ACS data joined to the `sf` object is that you can very simply make a choropleth map.
 Here we do it with `ggplot2`, but you could use `tmap`, `leaflet` or any other spatial package that works with `sf`